AUAP/AP2017/README.md

 ## Peer tutoring/ respondents format
 -  Within 20 mins presentation (peer tutoring)
-  ..
+ <br> ..
 Technical understanding (provide sample code)
-  ..
+ <br>..
 Teaching (able to describe/speak about code with your language)
-  ..
+ <br> ..
 Articulation (able to apply and elaborate on how you do it)
-  ..
+ <br> ..
 Think through the notion of aesthetics

 - Within 10 mins response by respondents (feedback and ask questions)
-  ..
+ <br> ..
 Demonstrate your understanding of the assigned theme
-  ..
+ <br> ..
 Set some questions in mind and lead the discussion

 ##RULES: